BarRaiders/barraiders.github.io/docs/faqs/battery/icue.md

     <b>Windows 11:</b> Click on Taskbar corner overflow
     <img src="../img/icue3-s8.png" alt="Step 8"></li>
     <li>Find iCue in the list and make sure it’s set to On</li>
-    <li>Verify you now have a battery icon on the taskbar and notice the name of the device is shown along with the battery status.<br>
+    <li>Verify that you now have a battery icon on the taskbar and notice the name of the device is showing along with the battery status.<br>
     <img src="../img/icue3-s10.png" alt="Step 10"></li>
     <li>In the plugin, write the name of the device as shown in the image above (in this case type IRONCLAW)</li>
   </ol>